-In the mid-late 90’s she performed and recorded with spirit-based musicians including Hassan Hakmoun and other gnawa musicians from Morocco; Frisner Augustin, a vodou musician from Haiti, and acted as recording engineer for Sussan Deyhim, a multimedia vocal artist from Iran.
-She also toured with Arrow (who wrote the famous song Hot, Hot, Hot).
+In the mid-late 90’s she performed and recorded with spirit-based musicians including Gnawa master Hassan Hakmoun from Morocco; Frisner Augustin, vodou musician from Haiti, and acted as recording engineer for Sussan Deyhim, a multimedia vocal artist from Iran.
+She also toured with soca king Arrow (who wrote the famous song Hot, Hot, Hot).

 She debuted her solo electrified trumpet persona, Electricmeg, at the Burning Man Festival in 1998 and dove head-first into the world of improvisational jazz, collaborating with Daniel Carter, Sabir Mateen, Gary Heidt, Mem Nahadr, and many others.

 What’s known as “Freejazz” is in fact an experience in self-knowledge, collaboration, and ultimately freedom from the restrictions of indoctrination.

 In 2001, she leased a 4,000 square foot loft in Newark NJ and began building an artists’ live/work space, which eventually grew to 12,000 sq feet and had 10 private rooms and 2 performance spaces.

 In 2008, she moved with her family to Sullivan County NY, where she has been engaged in writing, ethical entrepreneurship, composing, understanding water and water issues, homesteading, photography and researching quantum physics.